-This document also follows the IPv6 Node requirements document, RFC8504 (which is a fairly recent update from RFC6434).
+This document also follows the IPv6 Node requirements document, RFC8504 (which updated RFC6434).
 This RFC contains general IETF guidance and consensus on what parts of IPv6 need to be implemented by different devices.

 1.1 General information on how to use this document